 Interior Design of Shora Hall (Takht–e-Soleiman Musuem International Heritage Monument)

-- Pulling some surfaces of the façade and ceiling for some function like showcases and secretor’s and expert’s desk.
+Pulling some surfaces of the façade and ceiling for some function like showcases and secretor’s an expert’s desk.

 Policies and general rules for changing the functional purpose of the council hall to gallery for art pieces

-In the project of changing the council hall to the gallery, the second method which is reconstruction of old heritage is considered.
+In the project of changing the council hall to the gallery, the second method which is the reconstruction of old heritage is considered.
 It means bringing the exterior surface used modern materials such as metal and glass, next to the old architectural layer.
-So that the difference between these two layer be so apparent for the observer.
+So that the difference between these two layers is so apparent for the observer.

 The present council hall has two architectural layer.
 The first refers to chieftain period in 7th century.
 The new and second layer is joined to the structure containing a brick wall covering the old stone wall.
 Metal truss carries the ceiling with metal piles.